fedingo/Neural-Network-Implementation/Readme.md

 ## Project Organization

 The project is divided in folders:
-- Data: Monk's datasets, Cup dataset and Blind test dataset
+- Data: Folder to insert data do be used
 - Gradient Descent Learning: script for the training with the Gradient Descent Learning
 - Neural Network: feed forward and back propagation steps
 - Polyak Learning: script for the training with the Polyak Learning